solana-labs/solana/book/src/jsonrpc-api.md

 ---

 ### programSubscribe
-Subscribe to a program to receive notifications when the userdata for a given account owned by the program changes
+Subscribe to a program to receive notifications when the lamports or userdata for a given account owned by the program changes

 ##### Parameters:
 * `string` - program_id Pubkey, as base-58 encoded string